karthiikmk/wrkspot/README.md

 ## Running the Project

 1. Clone the repository.
-2. Open the project in Xcode.
+2. Open the project in Xcode 15.3.
 3. Build the project to generate documentation.
    - Go to **Product** → **Build for** → **Documentation** (or use `Ctrl + Shift + Cmd + D`).